Centre for Teaching ExcellenceAbout Us | Meet the CTE team

-Barry’s teaching background began in the fine arts where he received a Ph.D in art history from UBC in 2008.
-Barry followed that up with a SSHRC postdoctoral fellowship studying community building and mosques in Canada in 2010.
-In 2012, Barry’s first book, A Commerce of Taste: Church Architecture in Canada, was published by McGill-Queens University press and he was thrilled to have it included in their international History of Religion series.
-Along the way Barry completed an Instructional Design education with the University of Wisconsin.
-That lead him to an opportunity to work in Massive Open Online Courses (MOOCs) where he met the people who invented Edx and Coursera.
+His teaching background began in the fine arts where he received a Ph.D in art history from UBC in 2008.
+That was followed by a SSHRC postdoctoral fellowship studying community building and mosques in Canada in 2010.
+In 2012, Barry’s first book, A Commerce of Taste: Church Architecture in Canada, was published by McGill-Queens University press and was thrilled to have it included in their international History of Religion series.
+Open pedagogy is a specific interest and Barry likes to reflect on being involved in the early adoption of MOOCs, Massive Open Online Courses, where he met with the inventors of Coursera and EdX at Harvard/MIT.

 Capilano University is named after Chief Joe Capilano, an important leader of the Squamish (Sḵwx̱wú7mesh) Nation of the Coast Salish people.
 We respectfully acknowledge that our campuses are located on the unceded sovereign Indigenous Nations of Lil’wat, xʷməθkʷəy̓əm(Musqueam), Shíshálh (Sechelt), Sḵwx̱wú7mesh(Squamish) and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh).